 How Long After a Demand Letter Can I Expect Settlement?

-When you work with a personal injury lawyer to pursue an accident claim, your lawyer will start the settlement process by sending a demand letter to the at-fault party’s insurance company.
-While you might be relieved to know that things are in motion, you might also wonder: How long after the demand letter can I expect a settlement?
+When you work with a personal injury lawyer to pursue an accident claim, they'll start the settlement process by sending a demand letter to the at-fault party's insurance company.
+This letter officially notifies them that you’re pursuing compensation for the injuries and losses you suffered in the accident.

 What Goes Into a Personal Injury Demand Letter?